Crock Pot Scalloped Potatoes are easy, cheesy and delicious! When those winter carb cravings hit, why not cook up cheesy slow cooker potatoes?

 Instructions

-- Combine 1 cup cheddar cheese, cream of chicken soup, 1 cup heavy cream, garlic powder, thyme and black pepper to taste.
+- Meanwhile, in a medium bowl, combine 1 cup cheddar cheese, cream of chicken soup, 1 cup heavy cream, garlic powder, thyme, ¼ teaspoon salt, and black pepper.

-- Grease a 6qt slow cooker and place ½ of the potatoes in the bottom.
-Top with onions.
-Spread ½ of the cheese mixture on top.
+- Grease a 6qt slow cooker and place ½ of the potatoes in the bottom, season with ¼ teaspoon salt.
+Top with all of the onions.
+Spread ½ of the cheese sauce on top.

-- Add remaining potatoes and sauce.
+- Add remaining potatoes, ¼ teaspoon salt, and remaining sauce.
 Pour ½ cup heavy cream over top.

 Notes